Hard determinism: Psychological effects of belief in hard determinism

-Some behavioral anomalies have been observed in persons cultivating the habit of causal awareness.
-Increased aggressiveness, excessive compliance, and reduced helpfulness are reported.
-Critical assessment of one's own former conduct appeared abated.
+Research on the psychological effects of a belief in hard determinism, including attitudes towards causal determinism, is ongoing and presents mixed results.
+While some studies suggest that certain perspectives on free will and determinism can influence moral decision-making, the direct impact of such beliefs on specific behaviors, such as aggressiveness, compliance, or helpfulness, remains a complex and open area of study.
+The relationship between these philosophical beliefs and changes in self-assessment or behavior is not yet fully understood and requires further empirical investigation.

 William James was an American pragmatist philosopher who coined the terms "soft determinist" and "hard determinist" in an influential essay titled "The Dilemma of Determinism".
 He argued against determinism, holding that the important issue is not personal responsibility, but hope.
 He believed that thorough-going determinism leads either to a bleak pessimism or to a degenerate subjectivism in moral judgment.
 He proposed the way to escape the dilemma is to allow a role for chance.
 James was careful to explain that he would rather "debate about objects than words", which indicates he did not insist on saying that replacing determinism with a model including chance had to mean we had "free will."

 The determinist would counter-argue that there is still reason for hope.
 Whether or not the universe is determined does not change the fact that the future is unknown, and might very well always be.
 From a naturalist point of view, a person's actions still play a role in the shape of that future.
 Founder and director of the Center of Naturalism, Thomas W. Clark, explains that humans are not merely the playthings of patterned, natural forces in the universe—but rather we are ourselves examples of those forces.

 The deterministic view aligns our representations with the faculties and possibilities we actually possess but it should avoid misleading introspection.
 Admitting agents' dependence on a drastic background can enhance insight, moderate severity and spare unproductive suffering.
 Insofar as the mind comprehends universal necessity, the power of emotions is diminished.